dayton-outar/glif/api/foundations/SOFTWARE.LIBRARIES.md

  1. Tell the compiler to include its interface, i.e., its header
  2. Tell the linkage editor to link to the library itself

 The first task is accomplished by putting an include directive in the program.
 The second task is achieved by using the `-l` option to `gcc` specify the name of the library.
-Remember that the name is everything between "`lib` " and the "`.`". _The `-l` option must follow the list of files that refer to that library_.
+Remember that the name is everything between `lib` and the `.`. _The `-l` option must follow the list of files that refer to that library_.
 For example, to link to the `libutils.a` library you would do two things:

  1. In the program you would include the header file for the library: